hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

     * rand_startval will be mapped to 0 and rand_endval to 255, if needed

+  * inclusive ends

     * buf_endoffset is inclusive, that is value at corresponding index may be randomized, if it gets randomly selected during running/execution of the buf8randmoze instruction/operation.

     * rand_endval is inclusive

 IOBridge related